zeusmedina/Tipify/README.md

 ## Notes

 I had a hard time gettings methods/data from the Settings view over to the Main View.
 Solved using OOP.
+Being unfamilar with GIT, pushing my work to Github was not as effiecient as it should have been.
+I will learn GIT more in depth in the coming days/weeks.

 ## License